harshi922/ddos-in-d2d/README.md

 |Rudy	|7|
 |GoldenEye|	8|

-Testing Directory: <br />
+double_filter.py: <br />
-Contains the LSTM model that we trained and tested on our custom dataset to compare the performance with our HMLM.
+Contains the double feature selection mechanism that we have used.
+We use a correlation based feature selector followed by k best features ranked by the Mutual Information.
+In our model we have used the 20 best features as it has given us optimum performance.

 Inference.py: <br />
 Contains code that allows you to perform prediction with the option to use each layer seperately or with all layers as a whole.